The Best Pizza in Melbourne for Buonissimo Eats

 Di Stasio Carlton

 Step into this Lygon Street gem, where moody lighting and art-filled walls set the tone for a truly special pizza experience.
-The crust is pure perfection—crisp outside, pillowy inside—while the toppings keep it simple yet sublime, letting top-tier ingredients shine.
-Whether you go for a classic margherita or something more adventurous, every bite delivers.
-Pair it with a glass of Italian red, and you’ve got a little slice of Naples in the heart of Melbourne.
+The crust is pure perfection — crisp on the outside, pillowy on the inside — while the toppings keep it simple yet sublime, letting top-tier ingredients shine.
+Whether you go for a classic or something more adventurous, every bite delivers.
+Pair it with a glass of Italian red, and you’ve got a little slice of Naples in Carlton.

 Sitchu Tip: Don’t miss the courtyard – it’s like dining in a Roman villa, statues and all!